jamesrayman/Ero/docs/euclid.md

 Below is a list of all non-figure types in Euclid:

-* Real: A real number (i.e. NaN, inf, etc. are not implemented)
+* Real: A real number (NaN, inf, etc. are not implemented)
 * Boolean: Either `true` or `false`
 * Tuple: A list of other types
 * String: A tuple of integers interpreted as text